-- 1. A statement of expected work-related behaviors. - 2.
-An agreement to periodic random testing for a specified period of time, as outlined in the re-entry contract document. - 3.
-An agreement to follow specified after-care requirements. - 4.
+- a.
+A statement of expected work-related behaviors. - b.
+An agreement to periodic random testing for a specified period of time as outlined in the re-entry contract document. - c.
+An agreement to follow specified after-care requirements. - d.
 A release to work statement from an approved treatment specialist and from the MRO

-D. Employee Assistance:
+4. Employee Assistance:

-Any employee who believes he or she has a drug and/or alcohol problem is encouraged to immediately seek assistance.
+Any employee who believes he or she has a drug, alcohol, or nicotine/tobaccorelated problem is encouraged to immediately seek assistance.

-The County offers EAP for employees.
-Employees can contact EAP directly for counseling and information regarding available drug/alcohol treatment and rehabilitation programs at any time.
+The County offers an Employee Assistance Program (EAP) for employees.
+Employees can contact EAP directly for counseling and information regarding available drug and/or alcohol treatment and rehabilitation programs at any time.
 Services are available 24 hours a day.

-Employees can also contact the County's Human Resources Department for assistance regarding treatment programs.
+Employees can also contact the County's Human Resources Department for assistance regarding treatment programs for drug, alcohol, nicotine, or tobacco cessation.

-X. SEVERABILITY AND MODIFICATIONS
+I. SEVERABILITY AND MODIFICATIONS